 top of page

-Labradoodles are available in a range of colors and styles.
+Australian Labradoodles are available in a range of colors and styles.
 Each pup offers its own unique color and hair type.
-Because Labradoodles are a cross between a Labrador and a Poodle, each new puppy differs in color, hair type, and personality.
+Because Australian Labradoodles are a cross between a Labrador and a Poodle, and a third breed which in our Australian American Labradoodles lines is a cockapoo, each new puppy differs in color, hair type, and personality.

 Labradoodle Colors

-The most prominent shades of Labradoodle are Caramel/Apricot, Red, Black, Chocolate, and Cream.
-There are other Labradoodle varieties, such as the Parti Labradoodle, Merle Labradoodle, White Labradoodle, Tuxedo Labradoodle, and Sable Labradoodle.
+The most prominent shades of Australian Labradoodle are Caramel/Apricot, Red, Black, Chocolate, and Cream.
+There are other Australian Labradoodle varieties, such as the Parti Australian Labradoodle, Phantom Australian Labradoodle, White Australian Labradoodle, Tuxedo Australian Labradoodle, and Sable Australian Labradoodle.
 However, these are not as common.
 Although a puppy may be born with a particular coloration, there is no guarantee that its coat will maintain the same tone as an adult.
 The colors generated by one bloodline of Labradoodles do not imply that all Labradoodles can produce them.
 Genetics determines each coat variant.

 The 4 Most Common Labradoodle Coat Colors